CognitiveProgrammer/CplusPlus_SmartPointer/Module3_weak_ptr/README.md

 ```

-*In the example above, "Wp" will be invalid in main() as it doesn't takes the ownership and was destroyed by shared_ptr<> before coming out of func() scope*
+*In the example above, "Wp" will be invalid in main() as it doesn't take the ownership and was destroyed by shared_ptr<> before coming out of the func() scope*